silicondaydream/image-placeholder-service/README.md

 | **Output Format**  | Get image as a data URI (for direct embedding) or save as a file (.png, etc.) | See "Usage" sections in README |

+**Why use Tend?**

+While you could implement placeholders manually, npm packages offer:

+Convenience: Ready-made solutions save you time on coding basic placeholder functionality
+Customization: Many packages allow you to tweak colors, text, and integration with image services.
+Advanced Features: Some packages provide more sophisticated placeholder types (like BlurHash) for better user experience.

 **Contributing**